osm-merge/osm-merge/docs/details.md

 The goal is being able to refer to a remote highway or trail without a GPS.
 Long before the digital age, locals, forest rangers and staff, fire fighters, etc... needed a way to convey a location.
 Hence USFS reference numbers.
-Any many have names either invented by locals or by USFS staff a very long time ago.
+And many have names either invented by locals or by USFS staff a very long time ago.
 I really love the fun names on obscure highways.
-Often these are based on a historical incident, like *Burn Road* (it was 100 years ago), *Bad Stew Road*, *Broken Tire Road*, etc...
+Often these are based on a historical incident, like *Burn Road* (it was 100 years ago), *Bad Stew Road*, *Broken Wheel Road*, etc...
 While digging through lots of map data is very boring, finding interesting highway names helps keep it amusing.